 The half-life of the opioid is 10-30 min because it is a short action substance.
 However, many factors can affect how long the drug lasts in the body.
 Users often ask how long does heroin stay in the system?

-It’s a no-brainer that the amount of drug used by a person is the key factor in determining how long it stays in body.
-Here are factors that answer the monotonous questions of “ how long does heroin stay in body” ;
+It’s a no-brainer that the amount of drug used by a person is the key factor in determining how long it stays in the body.

 - Amount of substance – Heroin lasts for a varied amount of time in the system.
-The more drug consume, the longer it will last.
+The more drug was consumed, the longer it will last.

 - The quality of the drug – forms of heroin is another key factor that influences the presence of morphine.
-Low-quality opioid usually has harmful chemicals used as additives in it, which can affect the period of the drug in system and present with heroin side effects in an unpredictable manner.
+The low-quality drug usually has harmful chemicals used as additives in it, which can affect the period of the drug in the system and present with heroin side effects in an unpredictable manner.

-- Height and weight – The overall size of the user influence the presence of drugs due to body transport mechanisms.
-The drug will stay longer in a smaller person’s body compared to a taller, bigger person
+- Height and weight – The overall size of the user influences the presence of drugs due to body transport mechanisms.
+The drug will stay longer in a smaller person’s body compared to a taller, bigger person.

-- Metabolism rate – the “how long does heroin stay in system” can be affected by metabolic rates, which is faster in men than in women.
+- Metabolism rate – the period of staying in the system can be affected by metabolic rates, which is faster in men than in women.
 This breakdown phase also varies in men.
 The faster the metabolism, the quicker the drug is out of the system.
-User’s activity level determines their metabolism rate, and more active user’s body will detoxify the body comparatively faster.
+User’s activity level determines their metabolism rate and a more active user’s body will detoxify the body comparatively faster.

 - Tolerance level – long-term users build up a high tolerance for the substance and require more of the drug to attain and maintain the level of high they require.
 This is dangerous and can lead to heroin overdose symptoms.